JGimenez1213/scanned-pdf-archiver/README.md

 Features:

-Automated PDF Organization: Moves scanned documents to the appropriate folders based on extracted text.
+  -Automated PDF Organization: Moves scanned documents to the appropriate folders based on extracted text.

-OCR Integration: Uses Tesseract to recognize text within scanned documents.
+  -OCR Integration: Uses Tesseract to recognize text within scanned documents.

-High Performance: Optimized to handle a large volume of files with minimal processing time.
+  -High Performance: Optimized to handle a large volume of files with minimal processing time.

-Customizable Workflow: Can be adapted for different document structures and naming conventions.
+  -Customizable Workflow: Can be adapted for different document structures and naming conventions.